Last Updated on

-Painful sex, which is medically known as dyspareunia is something that is very common after childbirth.
-Your body has endured punishment and expecting things to be business as usual, where you pop back up after delivery just isn’t happening.
+Painful sex, which is medically known as dyspareunia is very common after childbirth.
+Your body has been through a lot during the nine months of pregnancy and labour, so expecting things to be business as usual within a couple of days is not fair.
 A study has shown that 9 out of every 10 women have experienced painful sex after delivery.
+So the answer to the above question is ‘yes’.
+Postpartum sex can be painful but it gets better with time!

 1. Increase in Vaginal Size